Motion Interface

 The Planner takes the Motion and generates a Trajectory, which is a low-level description of the same movement that can be directly executed by the robot.
 As previously described here, Trajectory includes all information about the calculated joint positions, velocities, accelerations and their timings.

-Our motion interface currently supports four different types of motions, each with its own pros and cons and intended use-cases.
+Our motion interface currently supports five different types of motions, each with its own pros and cons and intended use-cases.
 The following table gives a brief overview of the different motion types:

 Motion type